Conservation and restoration of paintings: Conservation and restoration methods

 Preventive care seems to be the best method of conservation.
 However, after more than 10 years of investigation, conservators are now better able to understand the risks of swelling, extraction, and gloss changes that are associated with surface cleaning treatments.
 Wet cleaning systems are now being developed that help to minimize the risks associated with cleaning acrylic paints.

 Blacklight or fluorescent/luminous paintings

-Black Light or Luminous Paint is typically made up of fluorescent dyes mixed into paint.
+Blacklight or luminous paint is typically made up of fluorescent dyes mixed into paint.
 These dyes are not a typical dye, but rather a pigment that is suspended in a carrier or resin.
 This pigment is what gives off a glow when exposed to ultraviolet light.
 This glow or light is created by the energy that is released from the pigment.
 While the fluorescent paint layers reflect light, the paint layer darkens over time and decreases in fluorescence.

 Preventive conservation

 The intensity of fluorescent paints can decline quite rapidly, making it difficult for conservators to care for.
 This is because the brightening agent that is mixed into the paint is not stable.
 Some fluorescent paintings can only be displayed in the dark with UV-lights.
 These requirements can make choosing appropriate lighting and exhibition and storage space for preventive conservation challenging.
 For fluorescent paintings that are displayed in dark rooms with UV lights, it is recommended to have an automatic lighting system.